-We take pride in the number of outstanding Learning & Leadership and Student Achievement grant proposals we receive.
+We take pride in the number of outstanding Learning & Leadership and Student Success grant proposals we receive.
 Sadly, we can’t fund every worthy proposal, so we encourage you to consider multiple funding sources when putting together a grant application.

 The National Education Association offers multiple grants to public school educators throughout the nation, as well as information on other available grants.
 The maximum award and deadlines vary.